‘We’re all gonna die’: As crypto crashes, NFTs are veering into a world of dark performance art

-Casting a pall over this week’s NFT.NYC festivities is the fact that most digital assets have halved in value lately.
+Casting a pall over this week’s NFT.NYC festivities is the recent cleaving of most digital assets’ value.

 With the crypto industry heading into what experts predict is the next “crypto winter”—its first since the tech surged into the mainstream during the pandemic—NFTs are at an inflection point.
-And it seems to have drudged up an existential crisis: What happens when the froth begins to fizzle, and an asset class that has survived on its own novelty thus far isn’t so novel anymore?
+And that seems to have drudged up an existential crisis: What happens when the froth begins to fizzle, and an asset class that has survived on its own novelty thus far isn’t so novel anymore?

 You’d guess that it must innovate.
-And while commentators muse about the hype bubble bursting, strange things are afoot in NFT world.
-It’s now experimenting with performance art.
+And while commentators muse about the hype bubble bursting, strange things are afoot in NFT world: It’s now experimenting with performance art.

 That art is decidedly pessimistic, if not painfully ironic.
 Over the weekend, some of the thousands who descended upon New York City for an annual NFT conference witnessed what appeared to be an anti-crypto protest outside of an NFT streetwear event in the SoHo neighborhood, a busy shopping district, where picketers twirled signs claiming “God hates NFTs” and “crypto is a sin.”
-It turned out, the protest was a marketing stunt staged by the streetwear brand itself, and the group is set to march again today with signs that read “Vitalik is the anti-Christ” (a reference to Vitalik Buterin, the cofounder of Ethereum).
+As it turned out, the protest was a marketing stunt staged by the streetwear brand itself, and the group is set to march again today with signs that read “Vitalik is the anti-Christ” (a reference to Vitalik Buterin, the cofounder of Ethereum).

 But as Bitcoin drops below the $20,000 watermark, and Ethereum remains just over $1,000, down from a $4,000 peak last year, it’s unclear who is being trolled—and who is laughing.

 The fake protest was, at least, an obvious stab at humor.
-But the undercurrents are murkier for the more grotesque projects that have sprung up online, from NFT creators who have taken performance art far deeper into the avant-garde.
+But the undercurrents are murkier for the more grotesque projects that have sprung up online, from NFT creators who have plunged performance art far deeper into the avant-garde.

 Among them is an NFT collection called Goblintown, which consists of 10,000 hairless, drooling, disfigured creatures, and which had lukewarm success before hosting a bizarre Twitter Spaces in late May, in which the creators spent three hours growling, gruffing, and imitating other goblin noises while ridiculing anybody who dared to speak up.
 Eighty thousand listeners tuned in.
 Shortly afterward, Goblintown’s floor price shot up from less than 1 ETH to 8 ETH.